jeanpaulsio/notes/general/domain_driven_design/chapter_00.md

 * The heart of software is its ability to solve domain-related problems for its user.
 * When the domain is complex, this is a difficult task
 * __Yet these are not the priorities on most software projects__.
-Most talented devs do not have much interest in learrning about the specific domain in which they are working, must less making am ajor commitment to expand their domain-modeling skills.
+Most talented devs do not have much interest in learrning about the specific domain in which they are working, must less making a major commitment to expand their domain-modeling skills.
 * Technical people like working on technical things.

 > Domain work is messy and demands a lot of complciated new kknowledge that doesn't seem to add to a computer scientist's capabilities.